Analysis of Optimization Algorithms via Sum-of-Squares: Introduction

 The seemingly simple step of reformulating the PEP into f-PEP by discretizing and introducing interpolability constraints leads naturally to a powerful approach for evaluating (or upper bounding) the value of the f-PEP.
-Specifically, assume that a set of triples $\{\bfx_i,\bfg_i,f_i\}_{i\in I}$ which is $\F$-interpolable and that the iterates generated by the algorithm under consideration necessarily satisfy conditions that are linear in $\bff=(f_0, \ldots,f_N,f_*)$ and linear in the entries of the Gram matrix $G = X^\top X$, where $X = (\bfx_0 \ \dots \ \bfx_N \ \bfx_* \ \bfg_0 \ \dots$ $\ \bfg_N \ \bfg_*) \in \R^{n \times 2(N+2)}$.
-In this setting, the value of the f-PEP is upper bounded by the value of the SDP defined by all necessary functional and algorithmic constraints, as well as the appropriate reformulations in terms of $\bff$ and $G$ of the optimality condition $\bfg_* = 0$ and the initialization condition $\|\bfx_0-\bfx_*\| \leq R$.
+Specifically, if interpolability with respect to $\F$ and the iterates generated by $\mathcal{A}$ satisfy conditions that are linear in $\bff=(f_0, \ldots,f_N,f_*)$ and the entries of the Gram matrix $G = X^\top X$, where $X = (\bfx_0 \ \dots \ \bfx_N \ \bfx_* \ \bfg_0 \ \dots$ $\ \bfg_N \ \bfg_*) \in \R^{n \times 2(N+2)}$, the value of the f-PEP is upper bounded by the SDP defined by all necessary functional and algorithmic constraints, as well as the appropriate reformulations in terms of $\bff$ and $G$ of the optimality condition $\bfg_* = 0$ and the initialization condition $\|\bfx_0-\bfx_*\| \leq R$.

-Moreover, in the case where interpolability with respect to $\F$ and the first-order method under consideration are both linearly Gram-representable, i.e., characterized by a finite number of constraints that are linear in $\bff$ and in the entries of $G$, the corresponding SDP relaxation of f-PEP is tight, for large enough values of $n$.
+Moreover, in the case where interpolability with respect to $\F$ and the first-order method under consideration are both linearly Gram-representable, i.e., exactly characterized by a finite number of constraints that are linear in $\bff$ and in the entries of $G$, the corresponding SDP relaxation of f-PEP is tight, for large enough values of $n$.

 Interpolability conditions have been formulated exactly for various function classes, including the class of $L$-smooth and $\mu$-strongly convex functions \cite[Theorem~5]{Taylor}, indicator and support functions \cite[Section~3.3]{THG17}, smooth and nonconvex functions \cite[Section~3.4]{THG17}.
 In terms of the tightness of the SDP relaxation of the f-PEP, in the case where $\F$ is one of the aforementioned function classes, and the corresponding algorithm is a fixed-step linear first-order method as defined in \cite[Definition~2.11]{THG17} the SDP relaxation is tight, as long as $2(N+1) \leq n$ \cite[Proposition~2.6]{THG17}.